kalkuteminal/Animation-DNA/Home.md

 Features of Animation DNA:
 - elaborated basement of information and processes [structuring](02-Codex-DNA#structuring), which allow flexible extension
 - suitability for small or big projects
 - drive creation of VFX content for each shot from the database.
-This mean that project management team builds shots entering all necessary information in FTrack (or JSON file) and 3D artist can focus only at creative side of work.
+This mean that project management team builds shots entering all necessary information in FTrack and artists can focus only at creative side of work.
 - recording of key steps of production in database